History of lacrosse: European involvement

 In 1805 during an expedition up the Mississippi River, U.S. army officer Lt.
 Zebulon Pike observed a group of young Ho-Chunk (also known as Winnebago) and Sioux men playing this game, or one resembling it, near the east bank of the river, in what is now west-central Wisconsin.
 He named the region "Prairie de la Crosse", which in turn inspired the name of both the Wisconsin county and its principal city.
 Today, two statues in the city of La Crosse commemorate the game observed by Pike.

 In 1834 a team of Caughnawaga Indians demonstrated lacrosse in Montreal.
 Although response to the demonstrations was not overwhelming, interest in lacrosse steadily grew in Canada.

 In 1856, William George Beers, a Canadian dentist, founded Montreal Lacrosse Club.
 He codified the game in 1867 to shorten the length of each game, reduce the number of players, use a redesigned stick, and use a rubber ball.
 The first game played under Beers' rules was at Upper Canada College in 1867.
 The first overseas exhibition games were played in 1867.
 In 1876, Queen Victoria witnessed an exhibition game and was impressed, saying "The game is very pretty to watch."
 Her endorsement was enough for many English girls' schools to adopt the sport in the 1890s.
 The Mohawk Lacrosse Club in Troy, New York, became the first organized club in the United States.
+With the standardization of lacrosse and its newly established clubs came the exclusion of Indigenous players.
+The white lacrosse clubs barred Native Americans from playing for them, which led to the establishment of all-Indigenous teams.